charhcodes/blackpink-page/README.md

 # bp-page
 blackpink webpage utilising go, html and css

-done for practice, used tutorials to get here:
+done for practice, used tutorials to get there.

+goals:
 - familiarising myself with html and css again
-- making local web servers in go
+- learning how to make local web servers in go
-- implementing html pages in such server (as well as a css stylesheet)
+- implementing html pages in such servers (as well as css stylesheets)

 commented code involves creating forms in html, implementing them and simple web security measures. couldn't get it to work with my stylesheet, will have a look at it